 A person’s estate consists of all the money and property currently held in their name at death.
 That could include financial accounts (checking, savings, or brokerage accounts), homes, cars, personal effects, interests in a small business, or any other property.
 When a loved one dies, their estate passes in accordance with the instructions in their will or, of no will exists, with the state’s default inheritance laws.

 Estate litigation in Houston frequently arises when family members challenge the validity of a Will or where an estate representative engages in dubious transactions with estate property.
 From investigating claims of undue influence to tracing missing assets, the experienced trust and estates attorneys of Romano & Sumner can help you navigate a complex probate case.
+Contact a Houston estate litigation lawyer today to discuss your specific circumstances.

 After a person’s passing, any property that does not automatically transfer to another, such as through a trust or survivorship account, constitutes what was described above as the decedent’s estate.
 Probate courts exist to facilitate the distribution of that estate to the proper beneficiaries.
 This is done through probate or estate administration.